Layar: Technology

 These are used together to identify the user's location and field of view.
 From the geographical position, the various forms of data are laid over the camera view like inserting an additional layer.

 Content

 Data in the browser comes in the form of layers.
 Layers are REST web services serving geo-located points of interest in the vicinity of the user.
-Layers were developed and maintained by third parties using a free API; Layar as a company was responsible for their validation in the publication process.
+Layers were developed and maintained by third parties (such as the commercial one from EIXOS) using a free API; Layar as a company was responsible for their validation in the publication process.
 Third-party projects which utilize Layar can be programs which require QR tags, or locative games, such as fAR-Play.

 As of July 2010, Layar had 1,000 layers.
 As of September 2011, Layar had 2,993 layers.